The Lightest, Cloud-Like Angel Food Cake Recipe

 Preparation Steps

-- Gradually add the remaining 0.5 cup of granulated sugar, about 2 tablespoons at a time, while continuing to beat on high speed until stiff, glossy peaks form.
-Beat in the vanilla and almond extracts.
+- Gradually add the remaining sugar, about 2 tablespoons at a time, beating until stiff, glossy peaks form.
+Gently beat in the vanilla extract.

-- Pour the batter into the ungreased angel food cake pan.
-Run a knife or spatula through the batter to remove any large air pockets.
+- Spoon the batter into the ungreased tube pan and smooth the top.
+Run a butter knife through the batter to remove any large air pockets.

-- Bake for 30-35 minutes, or until the cake is golden brown and springs back when lightly touched.
-The top should sound hollow when tapped.
+- Bake for 40 to 45 minutes, or until the top is golden brown and springs back when lightly touched.

-- Immediately invert the pan onto a wire rack or the neck of a bottle to cool completely.
-This prevents the cake from collapsing.
+- Immediately invert the pan onto a cooling rack or over a bottle and let the cake cool completely before removing it from the pan.

 Notes